opti-josh-holt/opal-tool-runtime-calc/README.md

 - **URL:** `https://<your-project-name>.vercel.app/discovery`
 - **Method:** `GET`

-You can open this URL in your browser to see the tool's JSON manifest.
+You can open this URL in your browser to see all available tools and their JSON manifests.

-### 2. Execution Endpoint (Secured)
+### 2. Tool Execution Endpoints (Secured)

-This is the endpoint you call to run the tool.
-It is protected by bearer token authentication.
+Both tools are protected by bearer token authentication.

+#### Runtime Calculator Tool

 - **URL:** `https://<your-project-name>.vercel.app/tools/calculate_experiment_runtime`
 - **Method:** `POST`